gomorpheus/morpheus-docs/integration_guides/DNS/MicrosoftDNS.rst

    CREATE POINTERS
     Enabled to create A records during provisioning

 #.
-Once saved the Integration will be added and visible in both ``Administration -> Integrations`` and ``Infrastructure -> Networks -> Services``
+Once saved the Integration will be added and visible in both |AdmInt| and ``Infrastructure > Networks > Services``

 ..
 NOTE:: All fields can be edited after saving.

 Domains
 ^^^^^^^

-Once the integration is added, Microsoft DNS Domains will sync and listed under ``Infrastructure -> Networks -> Domains``.
+Once the integration is added, Microsoft DNS Domains will sync and listed under ``Infrastructure > Networks > Domains``.

 ..
 NOTE:: Default Domains can be set on Networks and Clouds, and can be selected when provisioning.
-Additional configuration options are available by editing a domain in `Networks -> Domains`
+Additional configuration options are available by editing a domain in `Networks > Domains`

 Configuring Microsoft DNS with Clouds and Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^